-From A Page features two booklets and three discs containing the studio tracks ‘To The Moment’, ‘Words On A Page’, ‘From the Turn Of A Card’ and ‘The Gift Of Love’ plus Live From Lyon 2009, all of which were recorded by the 2008-2011 line-up of Chris Squire, Steve Howe, Alan White, Benoit David and Oliver Wakeman.
+From A Page contains the studio tracks ‘To The Moment’ (both full length and single versions), ‘Words On A Page’, ‘From the Turn Of A Card’ and ‘The Gift Of Love’ plus the in concert performance Live From Lyon 2009 – All of which were recorded by the 2008-2011 line-up of co-founder and bass player Chris Squire, guitarist Steve Howe, drummer Alan White, vocalist Benoit David and keyboard player Oliver Wakeman.

-“Following Chris Squire’s passing, I felt that the new music we’d created, but not released, should be heard and not sit unfinished on a shelf,” said the keyboard player.
+“Following Chris Squire’s passing, I felt that the new music we’d created, but not released, should be heard and not sit unfinished on a shelf,” said Oliver Wakeman, at the time of the original release.
 “And with Steve, Alan and Benoit’s enthusiasm for the project, I am proud to know that this music will get to see the light of day and, hopefully, be enjoyed by Yes fans as a piece of previously hidden Yes history.”

 Wakeman personally oversaw the preparation of the previously unreleased recordings that were mixed by Karl Groom and mastered by Mike Pietrini, undertook the graphic design (with the box and one of the booklets featuring new artwork by Roger Dean) and wrote liner notes for the collection about his time in the band.